-The solutions outlined above are ideal if you know the Google ID password.
 If you do not know the password for the Google ID synced on your device, you can still disable the FRP lock.
-However, you will need to use a third-party tool called iMyFone LockWiper (Android).
+However, you will need to use a third-party tool called iMyFone LockWiper (Android) FRP unlock.

 LockWiper (Android) makes getting rid of the FRP lock as easy as 1-2-3.
 This means that technical knowledge is not necessary to disable FRP lock.
-After disabling the FRP lock with LockWiper, you will eliminate the possibility of being blocked or tracked remotely by the previous Google ID.
+After disabling the FRP lock with LockWiper (Android), you will eliminate the possibility of being blocked or tracked remotely by the previous Google ID.

-Great success rate are guaranteed even to unlock lock on second-hand device
+High success rate is guaranteed to unlock Google account/FRP on second-hand Samsung devices.

-If you are stuck on the FRP lock screen after a hard reset, you will need to follow the steps outlined below to learn how to disable FRP lock.
-LockWiper (Android) has a free trial allowing you to check your device is supported or not:
+If you are stuck on the FRP lock screen with “Verify your account” after a hard/factory reset, you will need to follow the steps outlined below to learn how to disable FRP lock.
+LockWiper (Android) has a free trial allowing you to check your device is supported or not.